hoangvvo/nextjs-mongodb-app/README.md

 I include my own environment variables in [.env.example](.env.example) for experimentation purposes.
 Please replace them with your owns and refrain from sabotaging them.
 You can try them in development by renaming it into `.env`.

 In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers. **Do not use or commit `.env`**.

+<h2 align="center">Deployment</h2>

+This project can be deployed [anywhere Next.js can be deployed](https://nextjs.org/docs/deployment).
+Make sure to set the environment variables using the options provided by your cloud/hosting providers.

+After building using `npm run build`, simply start the server using `npm run start`.

+You can also deploy this with serverless providers given the correct setup.

 <h2 align="center">Contributing</h2>